CounterpartyXCP/Documentation/Basics/FAQ-SmartContracts.md

 The EVM is not a virtual machine like VMWare, instead it is a protected sandbox for smart contract execution.

-### I heard about The DAO hack.
-What was the problem?

-The problem was not with a bug in the EVM, but a problem in how “The DAO” smart contract (which was holding > $100 million at the time worth of ETH tokens) was written.
-Basically, the DAO was written to allow “splitting”, where one or several holders in a DAO can separate off into their own DAO fund if they don’t like the proposals that their current DAO is voting on (more info [here](https://github.com/slockit/DAO/wiki/How-to-split-the-DAO)).
-This splitting functionality was poorly designed and implemented and had numerous issues in the code.
-“The attacker” took advantage of these issues to award himself more ETH than he was entitled to, therefore draining the DAO of funds.

-So to reiterate, the vulnerability that occurred is due to these bugs in the DAO smart contract, not a security bug in the EVM itself.
-(Although the Solidity language design can and most likely will be improved to make such smart contract coding mistakes less possible in the future.)

 ### Can Ethereum smart contracts run on Counterparty?

 Yes.
 Counterparty supports the same smart contract functionality that Ethereum does.
 There are a few minor tweaks (e.g. hardcoded addresses needing to change) but any Solidity or Serpent smart contract from Ethereum should be able to work on Counterparty with very little or no modification.

-### Can smart contracts work with Bitcoin?

-While Counterparty smart contracts can interact with any Counterparty asset, they cannot control or send Bitcoin.
-Using [BTC Relay](http://btcrelay.org/), they can peer into the Bitcoin blockchain and perform actions based on if a Bitcoin transaction exists and is valid.

 ### What languages can I use to write a smart contract?

 We support both Solidity and Serpent.

+### How does it work at a high level?

+* You write the smart contract code (using Solidity or Serpent) and compile it to a more compact form (bytecode)
+* Counterparty will create and broadcast a `publish` transaction to embed this contract code into the Bitcoin blockchain.
+This is done in a way that is spendable and doesn't "pollute" the blockchain
+* Once published, the smart contract "lives" at an address, which looks like a regular Bitcoin address, but starts with a `C`
+* You can then use Counterparty to create and broadcast an `execute` transaction to call a specific function or method in the smart contract code
+* Once an execution transaction is broadcast and confirmed by a Bitcoin miner, every running Counterparty node will receive this request, and execute that method.
+As the smart contract code executes, it modifies the contract state, which is stored in the Counterparty database.
+Since each Counterparty node has the same contract code (guaranteed by Bitcoin) as well as the same EVM code, and the code is all [deterministic](https://en.wikipedia.org/wiki/Deterministic_algorithm), these state changes are the same for every node
+* Others can also send Counterparty assets to the smart contract, which will store them and can use them in future `execute` calls.
+This is useful for things like funding contracts, for instance
+* Essentially, we see that the publishing of smart contracts and the command to kick off the execution of a specific function or method in the code are made as actual transactions on the Bitcoin blockchain.
+Thus, these two operations are limited by Bitcoin's ~10 minute blocktimes.
+However, once an execution is kicked off of smart contract code, that generally runs as fast as the node can process it

 ### Can I use a counterparty asset in a smart contract?

 Yes, smart contracts may hold and control any Counterparty asset, such as XCP, SJCX, CAKE, and more.

+### Can smart contracts work with Bitcoin?

+While Counterparty smart contracts can interact with any Counterparty asset, they cannot control or send Bitcoin.
+Using [BTC Relay](http://btcrelay.org/), they can peer into the Bitcoin blockchain and perform actions based on if a Bitcoin transaction exists and is valid.

 ### What is used as Gas?